opencontainers/image-spec/annotations.md

   * version MAY be [Semantic versioning-compatible](http://semver.org/)
 * **org.opencontainers.image.revision** Source control revision identifier for the packaged software.
 * **org.opencontainers.image.vendor** Name of the distributing entity, organization or individual.
+* **org.opencontainers.image.support.end-of-life** Date after which the software won’t receive new features/updates from the publisher.
+Users should stop using this OCI image and move to a newer version.
+Publishers may or may not continue to ship security updates.
+On this day, the OCI image is deprecated.
+  * This MAY be specified (optional field)
+  * This SHOULD be specified for maintained software with predictable end of life
+  * If not empty,
+    * this MUST be a valid ISO 8601 (YYYY-MM-DD) date format [2]
+    * `org.opencontainers.image.vendor` MUST provide contact information to the entity responsible for support
+    * `org.opencontainers.image.support.info` SHOULD provide necessary information for the end user to access the support services
+* **org.opencontainers.image.support.end-of-support** Date after which the software won’t receive service, support, or security updates from the publisher.
+Users must stop using this OCI image.
+On this day, the OCI image is considered outdated, dangerous to use, and might become unavailable.
+  * This MAY be specified (optional field)
+  * This SHOULD be specified only when `support.end-of-life` is also specified
+  * If not empty,
+    * this MUST be a valid ISO 8601 (YYYY-MM-DD) date format [2]
+* **org.opencontainers.image.support.info** URL or text to provide more information about vendor support and upgrade options.
+  * This MAY be specified (optional field)
+  * This SHOULD be displayed by tooling advertising the deprecation status
 * **org.opencontainers.image.licenses** License(s) under which contained software is distributed as an [SPDX License Expression][spdx-license-expression].
 * **org.opencontainers.image.ref.name** Name of the reference for a target (string).
   * SHOULD only be considered valid when on descriptors on `index.json` within [image layout](image-layout.md).